 Microwave links can deliver 100 Mbps to 10 Gbps or more, depending on distance, line-of-sight, and equipment used.
 Speeds are symmetrical, with low latency and extremely low jitter.

-Pros and Cons
+Pros and Cons of Microwave Internet

-Why Businesses Choose This Option:
+Why Businesses Choose Microwave Internet:

 - High-speed alternative to fibre